HastD/redhat-rpm-config/buildflags.md

 flags that have been adjusted for compatibility with alternative toolchains.

-Currently the -fexceptions and -fcf-protection flags are preserved for binary compatibility with the languages the extensions are built against.
+Currently the -fexceptions, -fcf-protection (on x86_64) and -mbranch-protection=standard (on aarch64) flags are preserved for binary compatibility with the languages the extensions are built against.